percona/pmm-doc/docs/install-pmm/index.md

     - [Binary package](client/index.md#binary-packa): Download the appropriate `.tar.gz` file for your architecture (x86_64 or ARM64).

 !!! hint alert "Tips"
-    Binary installation is the only way to install PMM client without root permissions.
+    Both binary installation and Docker containers can be run without root permissions.
 When installing on ARM-based systems, ensure you're using ARM64-compatible versions.
 Performance may vary between architectures.

 ## Add services